 I did it!
 I actually made a recipe that I pinned to one of my Pinterest boards!
-Based on a non-vegan recipe by Try Anything Once my version uses whole wheat flour, chia instead of eggs, and most importantly, the bounty of finely shredded carrots from my juicer.
+Based on a non-vegan recipe by Try Anything Once my version uses whole wheat flour, raisins, fresh ginger and most importantly, the bounty of finely shredded carrots from my juicer.
 I hate composting that beautiful stuff!
 The resulting loaf is light and full of fall flavors.
-Omit the spices and orange zest for a fantastic sandwich bread.
+Omit the cinnamon, orange zest, ginger and raisins (but not the carrots!!) for a fantastic sandwich bread.

 - 1/4 cup + 1 Tbsp. orange juice

 - 1/4 cup pure maple syrup

 - 2 Tbsp. coconut oil (melted or solid)

 - zest from 1 orange

 - 1-inch piece of fresh ginger, peeled and grated

 - 1/2 cup raisins